 By Jonathan Stempel

-Bankman-Fried, 30, has been free on $250 million bond and confined at his parents’ home in California, after pleading not guilty to fraud for allegedly looting billions of customer dollars from FTX.
+Bankman-Fried, 30, has been free on $250 million bond since pleading not guilty to charges of fraud in the looting of billions of dollars from the now-bankrupt FTX.

 Prosecutors said their request was in response to Bankman-Fried’s recent effort to contact a potential witness against him, the general counsel of an FTX affiliate, and was needed to prevent witness tampering and other obstruction of justice.

 But in a letter to U.S. District Judge Lewis Kaplan in Manhattan, Bankman-Fried’s lawyers said prosecutors sprung the “overbroad” bail conditions without revealing that both sides had been discussing bail over the last week.

 “Rather than wait for any response from the defense, the government sandbagged the process, filing this letter at 6:00 p.m. on Friday evening,” Bankman-Fried’s lawyers wrote.
 “The government apparently believes that a one-sided presentation – spun to put our client in the worst possible light – is the best way to get the outcome it seeks.”

 Bankman-Fried’s lawyers also said their client’s efforts to contact the general counsel and John Ray, installed as FTX‘s chief executive during the bankruptcy, were attempts to offer “assistance” and not to interfere.

 A spokesman for U.S. Attorney Damian Williams in Manhattan declined to comment.

 Bankman-Fried’s lawyers proposed that their client have access to some colleagues, including his therapist, but not be allowed to talk with Caroline Ellison and Zixiao “Gary” Wang, who have pleaded guilty and are cooperating with prosecutors.